resources / blog /

 All warranty providers have their own claims process, and customers still have legal backing under federal and state consumer laws, so that’s not a true differentiator.

-To really judge, ask them:
+To really understand them, ask them:

 • Can they resolve claims fast?
 Like within 24 to 48 hours, not weeks.